Azure/azure-sdk-for-js/sdk/keyvault/keyvault-secrets/README.md

 - `tags`: Any set of key-values that can be used to search and filter secrets.
 - `contentType`: Any string that can be used to help the receiver of the secret understand how to use the secret value.
-- `enabled`: A boolean value that determines wether the secret value can be read or not.
+- `enabled`: A boolean value that determines whether the secret value can be read or not.
 - `notBefore`: A given date after which the secret value can be retrieved.
 - `expires`: A given date after which the secret value cannot be retrieved.

-An object with these attributes can be sent as the tird parameter of `setSecret`, right after the secret's name and value, as follows:
+An object with these attributes can be sent as the third parameter of `setSecret`, right after the secret's name and value, as follows:

 ```javascript